unitedstates/inspectors-general/README.md

 ./inspectors/usps.py --since=2009
 ```

-If you want to run multiple IG scrapers in a row, use the `igs` script to run each one:
+If you want to run multiple IG scrapers in a row, use the `igs` script:

 ```bash
 ./igs
 ```

-The `igs` script takes the following arguments:
+By default, the `igs` script runs all scrapers.
+It takes the following arguments:

 * `--safe`: Limit scrapers to those declared in `safe.yml`.
 The idea is for "safe" scrapers to be appropriate for clients who wish to fully automate their report pipeline, without human intervention when new IGs are added, in a stable way.
 * `--only`: Limit scrapers to a comma-separated list of names.
 For example, `--only=opm,epa` will run `inspectors/opm.py` and `inspectors/epa.py` in turn.